December 21, 2020

-What is a micron, and what role does it play in metal production?
+What is a micron, what role does it play in metal production, and how small is a micron?
 Read on to discover the definition of a micron, how it can affect the process of finishing metal parts and what you can do to combat it.

 What Is a Micron?

 A micron — also referred to as a micrometer — is a tiny unit of metric measurement, represented by the symbol μm.
 Small particles such as a red blood cell, bacterium or mold spore, for example, are often measured in microns.
 This unit has many applications within various industries, though you may typically see the term describing filter media particle sizes.
-Regarding metal part production, items can sometimes sustain imperfections so small that they fit within this measurement.
+Regarding metal part production, items can sometimes sustain imperfections so small that they fit within the size of a micron.